 Besides speaking English and Spanish as mother tongues, Mr. Adam is fluent in French and Portuguese.

-John Adam’s significant recent experience as counsel includes the representation of:
+Mr. Adam’s significant recent experience includes representing:

 - Novenergia in an arbitration against the Kingdom of Spain under the Energy Charter Treaty (ECT), seated in Stockholm, concerning changes to Spain’s sweeping changes to its regulation of the renewables sector; in addition to awarding Novenergia compensation of €53.3 million (close to the total damages claimed), the arbitral tribunal also ordered the Kingdom of Spain to pay Novenergia’s arbitration costs

 - The Republic of Colombia in three ICSID arbitrations brought respectively by Eco Oro Minerals Corp, Red Eagle Exploration Ltd. and Galway Gold Inc., under Chapter 8 of the Canada-Colombia FTA relating to the adoption of certain regulatory measures in the mining sector for the protection of unique, high-altitude páramo (moorland) ecosystems

 - The Republic of Colombia in an ICSID arbitration commenced by Gran Colombia Gold Corp. under the Canada-Colombia FTA regarding a Colombian mining concern

 - A Latin American State in an UNCITRAL arbitration brought by an investor concerning the alleged elimination of tax benefits in the oil and gas mid-stream industry and the alleged violation of the FET standard and Stability clauses in an investment contract for the construction and operation of an oil pipeline

 - A state-owned company, as the respondent in an ICC arbitration seated in London brought by a subsidiary of an Asian state-owned oil and gas company.
 The dispute concerns a joint venture to modernize and expand a refinery in Latin America.